oslabs-beta/Solibee/README.md

       - fix/[NewFix]
       - docs/[NewDocs]
   3) Commit your changes
-  4) Push to the branch
+  4) Publish your branch
-  5) Open a Pull Request
+  5) Open a Pull Request to the _DEV_ branch of this Repository

 ### Known Issues